directus/directus/docs/guides/extensions/hooks-add-stripe-customer.md

 const stripe = new Stripe(env.STRIPE_TOKEN);
 ```

-Instantiate mailService with schema

-```js
-const mailService = new MailService({ schema });
-```

 `env` looks inside the Directus environment variables for `STRIPE_TOKEN`.
 In order to start using this hook, this
 variable must be added to your `.env` file.
 This can be found in the developers area on your Stripe dashboard.

+Instantiate the `MailService`:

+```js
+const mailService = new MailService({ schema });
+```

 Create a new customer with the customer's name and email as the input values.